 Every day in French class, CS is happy and outgoing.
 I tell few people this story because I wouldn’t ever want to embarrass her – especially since she doesn’t know I know.
 My mother gave her grandmother the yard sale items for free.

 A friend once told me that I expect too much of people.
 I assume everyone to be caring and considerate, which leaves me let down.
 She suggested that I start bracing myself for people to suck, and be pleasantly surprised when they turn out to be decent.
-If only I could switch my mind set that easily.
-Then I wouldn’t be this sensitive and insecure little human, who gets WAY too butt hurt and heated over stuff that’s really quite irrelevant.
+Too bad I can’t switch my mind set that easily, nor understand why I should have to.

 One of my favourite extracts from Khaled Hosseini’s novel, The Kite Runner.